clj-commons/kibit/README.md

     $echo $?
     1

+## Automatically rerunning when files change

+You can use [lein-auto](https://github.com/weavejester/lein-auto) to run kibit automatically when files change.
+Visit lein-auto's README for installation instructions.
+Note that this will run kibit over all of your files, not just the ones that have changed.

+    $lein auto kibit
+    auto> Files changed: project.clj, [...]
+    auto> Running: lein kibit
+    ... suggestions follow
+    auto> Failed.
+    auto> Files changed: test/my/test/misc.clj
+    auto> Running: lein kibit
+    ... suggestions follow
+    auto> Failed.

 ## Reporters

 Kibit comes with two reporters, the default plaintext reporter, and a GitHub Flavoured Markdown reporter.
 To specify a reporter, use the `-r` or `--reporter` commandline argument.
 For example: